wudalu/aether-frame/docs/adk_session_lifecycle_strategy.md

 ## Background & Objectives

-Our current ADK integration intentionally supports **controlled reuse** of chat sessions、ADK runners、domain agents，以降低重复拉起成本；同时也允许业务层通过 `chat_session_id` 切换 agent。复用策略提升了性能，但也意味着需要配套的主动清理与恢复机制，避免资源占用失控或复用失败。我们需要一个兼顾以下目标的策略：
+Our current ADK integration deliberately supports **controlled reuse** of chat sessions, ADK runners, and domain agents to reduce the cost of repeatedly spinning resources.
+The product layer can switch agents by supplying a `chat_session_id`.
+This reuse model boosts performance, but it also demands proactive cleanup and recovery mechanisms so we do not leak resources or encounter reuse failures.
+We need a strategy that balances the following goals:

-- **Continuity** – 在复用模式下仍可保持业务上下文，一次创建的 agent/runner 持续服务同一会话。
+- **Continuity** – Preserve business context while reusing components so the same agent/runner keeps serving the conversation.
-- **Resource control** – 通过 idle 清理等手段及时释放闲置的 runner/agent，避免长期占用。
+- **Resource control** – Release idle runners/agents promptly via idle cleanup to avoid long-lived resource usage.
-- **Predictable recovery** – 当资源被清理或失效后，能快速重建并恢复历史上下文。
+- **Predictable recovery** – Rebuild quickly and restore history when resources are reclaimed or fail unexpectedly.

 This document summarizes industry approaches (AWS Bedrock AgentCore, Microsoft Agent Framework, enterprise chatbot platforms) and proposes an MVP plus longer-term roadmap tailored to Aether Frame’s ADK stack.